Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: The Good-Cut Equation and -Space

 is a well-known and well-studied partial differential equation, often referred to as the ``good-cut equation''~\cite{HansenNewman,PropHspace}.
 For sufficiently regular $\sigma^{0}(u_{\mathrm{B}},\zeta, \bar{\zeta})$ (which is assumed here) it has been proven~\cite{PropHspace} that the solutions are determined by points in a complex four-dimensional space, $z^{a}$, referred to as $\mathcal{H}$-space, i.e., solutions are given as

 Later in this section, by choosing an arbitrary complex analytic world line in $\mathcal{H}$-space, $z^{a}=\xi^{a}(\tau)$, we describe how to construct the shear-free angle field, $L(u_{\mathrm{B}},\zeta, \tilde{\zeta})$.
-First, however, we discuss properties and the origin of Equation~(\ref{solution}).
+First, however, we discuss properties and the origin of Eq.~(\ref{solution}).

 Roughly or intuitively one can see how the four complex parameters enter the solution from the following argument.
-By writing Equation~(\ref{GC2}) as the integral equation
+We can write Eq.~(\ref{GC2}) as the integral equation

 with